 - 3.2.9 The assessment of construction and operational noise on the nearest residential receptors has been undertaken following the guidance contained within BS5228.
 The noise models consider three scenarios which replicate the construction of the compound, typical activities that will occur during the daytime and the operation of lighting rigs and generators during the night-time.
-The predicted noise levels indicate that the threshold levels will not be exceeded.
+The predicted noise levels, including consideration of cumulative noise from other Viking Wind Farm construction activities, indicate that the BS5228 threshold levels will not be exceeded.
 Accordingly, the assessment concludes that noise impacts are Not Significant. - 3.2.10 It is assumed that any noise generated during decommissioning activities would be similar to that generated during the construction of the access track and compound, therefore, noise impacts during decommissioning will also be Not Significant. - 3.2.11 Further information on noise effects can be found in EIA Report Chapter 6 (Noise).